Madhur-Prakash/inventory-system/README.md

 # inventory-system
 My first python project on a inverntory sytem
 <br>
-This system manages the data of the product sold , customer details via table
+This system manages the data of the product sold , customer details via tables